-If a module assessment comprises multiple elements in a portfolio style assessment, but only one overall grade is reported to SU, the rework is to be offered for all elements of that assessment that received a failing grade, unless those elements are late or NS.

-For example, if an assessment is listed as 50% on a Module Descriptor, but this comprises multiple individual elements, if a student receives a score of under 40, they can choose to rework any valid failing element of that one assessment in order to improve their grade.
+If a module assessment comprises multiple elements in a portfolio style assessment, but only one overall grade is reported to SU, the rework is to be offered for all elements of that assessment.
+For example, if an assessment is listed as 50% on a Module Descriptor, but this comprises multiple individual elements, if a student receives a score of under 40, they can choose to rework any elements of that one assessment in order to improve their grade.